Zilliqa/zilliqa-developer/Mining.md

     = 1.165334855403409 ZILs per valid and accepted signature
     ```

+> **NOTE:** Guard nodes by Zilliqa are not rewarded.
+However, the division of rewards before distribution does include the guard nodes in the count.
+Hence, there are no "bonus" rewards for non-guard nodes.

 Find our your daily mining profitability by making a copy of the [**Reward Calculator**](https://docs.google.com/spreadsheets/d/1iA3DvXMiAql6bf1mGHHxfGLICm0wZ2Gav5HzRkP81j4/edit?usp=sharing) and editing the yellow-highlighted cells.

 ## Hardware requirement